gavD/step-by-step-web-apps-with-lithium-php/_posts/2009-05-05-getting-involved.markdown

 ## Creating plugins

 You can extend Li3 with your own plugins - and then open source them back to the community!
 How cool is that!

+## Attend meetups

+It doesn't have to be all about Li3 (as cool as that is!).
+There are dozens of tech meetups all over the world - I help run one called [Unified Diff](http://unifieddiff.co.uk/) and I absolutely love it - we have talks from anyone who has something interesting and techie to say!
+I also attend UX meetups, big data meetups, hack nights...
+Of course, time is short but yeah I love these things.

+The one I love more than the others though is [cardiffdevworkshop.com](http://cardiffdevworkshop.com).
+I run these roughly every two months and provide free workshops and people kindly give their time to come and teach.

+There's nothing stopping you from attending, teaching, or even organising one of these!

+## Organising a meetup

+Here are my tips on running meetups:

+First things to decide: what's the meetup objective?
+Who are you serving?
+What format should it take?
+Do you want talks, or just a chat in a cafe?
+The two things I (co-)run, Cardiff Dev Workshop and Unified Diff, are very different in format and objective.

+Then, first thing I'd do is register on [meetup.com](http://meetup.com).
+Yes, this step costs money, but I don't think it's too much.
+Meetup.com makes you discoverable and gives you all kinds of tools out of the box; it's really good!

+Now spend some time writing your mission statement and all the info that Meetup.com requires.
+Once that's ready - book somewhere - have an event to promote.
+DO NOT GO DOWN THE ROAD of trying to please everyone and fit in with everyone!!!
+Pick a date and a venue and a topic or whatever and stick to it.
+Have an itinerary - describe what the event is about.

+Next, get a Twitter and follow people.
+Pinch similar meetup following list as a starting point!
+Start letting people know about your meetup.
+If they're not into it, that's fine, never pester people, but make the information as widely available as possible.
+Meetup.com is perfect for this and Twitter is a good backup.

+General tips:

+* **Cross promote.** It's not a competition!
+Tell your peoples about other meetups they might enjoy.
+* **Don't worry about numbers.** Two people can learn from each other; any more is a bonus.
+* **People will whinge at you.** They'll moan that you're being unfair.
+They will complain about all sorts of things - especially in our industry, where a lot of us lack social graces - it might take a while but it'll happen.
+When it does, look back at your original mission statement and check you're still on course.
+If you are, then simply ignore them as politely as possible!
+* regularly look for people on Twitter that match your target audience

+Feel free to do it your own way, of course, this is just based on the last two years of organising meetups!